-Just now, a buzzard drifted overhead, slowly, consideredly.
+Just now, a buzzard drifted overhead, slowly, consideringly.
 ‘This is a good place’ I whisper, looking up, as mice quake the lengthening grass.
-It flies on, slowly, its head turns back
+She flies on, slowly, her head turns back

-as a blackcap sounds its golden, limpid song.
+as a blackcap sounds his golden, limpid song.
 This is a good place.
 Yet the tree died even so.

 The weather blows in weird.
 Too hot, too cold, too much, then not enough, rain.
 Things begin their opening, and close and blacken.

 This is a good place.
 I tend and nurture.
 I make homes for many creatures.
-And the tree died even so, even so the earth shifts as the ice melts, the winds veer and change, I cannot hold them back – that endless dry north wind that burns the soft green growth.
+And the tree died even so, even so the earth shifts as the ice melts, the wind veers and changes, I cannot hold it back – that endless dry north wind that burns the soft green growth.

-But I stand with my trowel in my hand, with dirt under my nails, and I tend, and I nurture, even as I look up and watch the sky change, as high birds drift across, and I live tenderly, tending, For it is a good place even so.
+But I stand with my trowel in my hand, with dirt under my nails, and I tend, and I nurture, even as I look up and watch the sky change, even as I look up and see, too, the high birds drifting across.
+And I choose to live tenderly, tending, for it is a good place even so.

 Sitting in one of my sitting-and-thinking spots in the garden, sometimes something catches my eye which brings me joy.
 In my last post, One hundred and ten years, I talked about the primroses in the garden, and why it mattered to me that they spread.
 We could have lost them with the blitz of herbicides in the previous century, and their modest presence is still not guaranteed.